imranu01/Azure-Devops-Zero-to-Hero/Day 1/cloud basics.md

-what is cloud in cloud cloud computing
+<h1>what is cloud in cloud cloud computing